civilKaos82/reddit-jr-database-design-challenge/README.md

 # Schema Design: Reddit

-##Summary
+## Summary
+This challenge provides another opportunity to practice designing a database schema.
+In this case, we'll be given a list of user behaviors that a web application should allow; we'll design a database schema to support the site.

+##Releases

+###Release 0 : Design the schema
 Have you played around with [Reddit](http://reddit.com)?
 Take a look so you're familiar with how it constrains users and stories.

 Requirements: